jadijadi/lpic1book/1041_create_partitions_and_filesystems.md

 /dev/sda6       107704320 625141759 517437440 246.8G 83 Linux
 ```

-> This new partitioned is not formatted but still masked 83 for later use.
+> This new partitioned is not formatted but still marked 83 for later use.
 If I needed to use this partition as **swap** I had to set its ID to 82:

 ```
 Command (m for help): p